 Questions related to the hearing process, details of a license hearing and/or objections/support for the license application can be emailed to LH-Licensing@ci.stpaul.mn.us.
 An agenda of the license hearing is posted on the License Hearing Calendar page.
 To apply for a permit or license or for questions regarding licensing requirements, please visit www.stpaul.gov/dsi.

 - Language Interpretation Request

-    Sign language and interpreters for languages other than English are available upon request at least 72 hours prior in order to participate in a License Hearing.
+Language interpreters for languages other than English are available upon request at least 72 hours prior in order to participate in a License Hearing.
 To request such an accommodation, please email LH-Licensing@ci.stpaul.mn.us or call 651-266-8512 and specify the specific need.

 - Americans With Disabilities Act Request

 Special assistance is available for disabled persons addressing License Hearing matters.
 Efforts will be made to provide adaptations or accommodations based on individual needs of qualified individuals with disabilities, provided that notification of at least 72 hours prior to the date of the meeting has been received by the License Hearing staff.
-Please make your request by emailing LH-Licensing@ci.stpaul.mn.us or call 651-266-8512 and specify the specific need.
+Please make your request by emailing LH-Licensing@ci.stpaul.mn.us or calling 651-266-8512 and specify the specific need.

 Written Comments - If you are unable to attend a meeting after making your request, you may provide comment on the license application by submitting your written comments to the License Hearing staff by mail or e-mail.
 You may also leave us a voice mail and your comment will be transcribed and attached to the public record.

 DSI Announces Improved Business License Application Process (effective 2023)

 City creates an expedited and equitable process that starts with the community